clover/remote-pay-cloud/README.md

   "deviceSerialId" : "C021UQ52341078"
 }
 ```
-1. With a oauthToken, domain, merchantId, clientId, deviceSerialId
+1. With an oauthToken, domain, merchantId, clientId, and deviceSerialId
 ```
 {
   "oauthToken" : "6e6313e8-fe33-8662-7ff2-3a6690e0ff14",